gaetgu/frhd/README.rst

-This project was inspired by frhd.js, a library made by ObeyLordGoomy that does the same thing, but for JavaScript.
+This project was inspired by frhd.js, a library made by ObeyLordGoomy that does more or less the same thing, but in JavaScript.